int128/list-associated-pull-requests-action/README.md

 You need to set either `base` and `head`, or `pull-request`.

+If there is a very old commit in the repository, this action may fetch a lot of commits.
-For a large monorepo, you can set `max-fetch-commits` to avoid the rate limit or job timeout.
+You can set `max-fetch-commits` to avoid the job timeout or GitHub API rate-limit.

 ### Outputs